dbolotov/data_science_blog/README.md

 # Data Science Blog

+Hi!

-This repo has the code and notebooks behind my data science projects.
-I write about the ideas on [Medium](https://medium.com/@dmitriy.bolotov), and keep everything organized on [dbolotov.github.io](dbolotov.github.io).
+This repository contains the code and notebooks behind my data science projects.

+I write about the projects on [Medium](https://medium.com/@dmitriy.bolotov), and keep everything organized on [dbolotov.github.io](dbolotov.github.io).

 ## Projects